Dispader/gmail-link/README.md

 The link includes the Google domain, and fucntions in both domain-authenticated environments.

-This is the complete item:
+This is the complete HTML list item from a fucntioning cross-domain Todoist task:

 <pre>
 &lt;li class="task_item history_item item_110881999 indent_1" id="item_110881999"&gt;